Taxable Fringe Benefits

 Accrued Leave Donation

 Accrued leave hours donated to another university employee via the Sick Leave Donation Program or the Family Leave Pool Donation Program may be taxable to the donor, dependent upon assessment of the leave circumstances by Human Resources Benefits and Leave Management, and whether the recipient’s need meets the medical emergency definition pursuant to IRS guidelines.
 Donated hours that are taxable to the donor are reported to Payroll Services by Human Resources and the taxable value is determined by multiplying the number of hours deemed taxable by the donor’s hourly rate.
+The hourly rate is calculated by dividing the donor’s annual compensation by 2080 for 12 month employees or 1560 for 9 month employees.
+The taxable value can then be entered as a Taxable Benefit (Other) in the Earnings section of the Model My Pay task in Workday in order to estimate the impact to net pay.

 Social Club Dues